The former Advisory Board executive merges deep clinical best practice expertise with Get Well’s leadership in digital patient engagement

 “Get Well has led the industry in the development of digital patient engagement tools for more than 20 years,” said Virkstis.
 “I am excited to be joining a company that’s creating innovative technologies that provide relief to patient care teams by improving workflow, while giving patients more control over their care — thereby improving the collective experience for all.”

-About Get Well Get Well is a global digital health company with more than 20 years of experience improving patient engagement.
+Get Well is a global digital health company with more than 20 years of experience improving patient engagement.
 Through partnerships with some of the most progressive hospitals and health systems in the world, we use digital technology to improve the healthcare experience for patients, their families, and clinicians.
-Learn more at getwellnetwork.com or follow Get Well on Facebook, Instagram, LinkedIn and Twitter.
+Learn more at getwellnetwork.com or follow Get Well on Facebook, Instagram, LinkedIn, and Twitter.